vtex-apps/io-documentation/docs/en/Recipes/store-management/go-live.md

 > ⚠️
 >
-> Some of the steps below are time sensitive.
-Plan the complete go live process in advance taking that into consideration.
+> Consider planning the entire go-live process at least two weeks in advance, as some of the steps below are time-sensitive.

 ### Step 1 - Setting the Edition app

-When developing with Store Framework, you must request the installation of the `vtex.edition-store@5.x` [Edition app](https://developers.vtex.com/vtex-developer-docs/docs/vtex-io-documentation-edition-app) to be able to perform tests and go live.
-Make this request to the VTEX team via [support ticket](https://help.vtex.com/en/support).
+Open a [support ticket](https://help.vtex.com/en/support) requesting the installation of the `vtex.edition-store@5.x` [Edition app](https://developers.vtex.com/vtex-developer-docs/docs/vtex-io-documentation-edition-app) in your `master` [workspace](https://developers.vtex.com/vtex-developer-docs/docs/vtex-io-documentation-workspace).

 > ℹ️
 >
 > Once the Store Edition is installed in the master [workspace](https://developers.vtex.com/vtex-developer-docs/docs/vtex-io-documentation-workspace) of your account, all new workspaces you create will use this same Edition app.
+Other workspaces that existed previously will remain with the [Edition app](https://developers.vtex.com/vtex-developer-docs/docs/vtex-io-documentation-edition-app) they already had.

 You can check the Edition app installed in any given workspace by running the following command in your terminal: `vtex edition get`.
 Please refer to [Edition apps](https://developers.vtex.com/vtex-developer-docs/docs/vtex-io-documentation-edition-app) for further information.